 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Whole school RE study Harvest - Visit to St Mary's Church a Christian place of worship Diwali - Hindu celebration Christianity - Christmas Chinese New Year - Luna New Year Ramadan - Muslim celebration Christian celebration of Easter Eid - Muslim celebration Computing and mapping skills (links to maths and Communication and language) • Talk about features of immediate environment with visual representations e.g., classroom maps, maps to the church, outdoor area map. • Use prepositional language to describe position e.g., behind, under, on, in, next to. • Use technology to program directions e.g., BeeBots or Apps.
-Building upon prepositional language.
-Draw information on a simple map e.g., a map of school labelled • create own maps using symbols and representations e.g., symbols for trees and roads. • Understand how technology is used to gain and share information e.g, Google Earth Computing throughout the year Opportunities to explore a range o f modern-day technology inc luding voice recorders and to ablets and opportunities to a ccess online books The Natural World and early science skills •Use all their senses in hands-on exploration of natural materials. •Recognise some environme the one in which they live of regions to the UK Understand the key feature plant and an animal, (platicaterpillar life cycle first-hosee animal young) •Recognise some environments that are different to the one in which they live e.g., when comparing hot climates The Natural world: Ongoing observations Observe the natural world and the effects of the changign seasons .
-Chidlren describe what they can see, feel and hear during each season throu walks are planned for autumn, winter, spring and summer.
-Children collect evidence of signs of each season , while on their walk and discuss findings with a group.
-Key texts are planned and sourced to sexploration.
-Winter Spring Summer Past and Present and early history skills (Chronology) •Talk about members of their immediate family and name and describe people who are familiar to them. •Begin to make sense of their own life-story and family's history using the words 'last 'and 'next' • Describe images of familiar situations in the past using photographs and stories. •Recount events orally/ pictorially / written e.g., recounting a trip or event Using the language 'first, next, after that' • Talk about and understand changes seen in their own lifetime e.g., from birth, baby, toddler, child Order stories and events successfully, explaining key events and using sequencing language using the words 'first, next, after that, then and finally'
+Building upon prepositional language. • Draw information on a simple map e.g., a map of school labelled • create own maps using symbols and representations e.g., symbols for trees and roads. • Understand how technology is used to gain and share information e.g, Google Earth Computing throughout the year Opportunities to explore a range o f modern-day technology inc luding voice recorders and to ablets and opportunities to a ccess online books The Natural World and early science skills •Use all their senses in hands-on exploration of natural materials. •Recognise some environme the one in which they live of regions to the UK ents that are different to e.g., when comparing polar Understand the key feature plant and an animal, (platicaterpillar life cycle first-hosee animal young) ing seeds, watching a •Recognise some environments that are different to the one in which they live e.g., when comparing hot climates The Natural world: Ongoing observations Observe the natural world and Children collect evidence of signs walk ks are planned for autumn, v vinter, spring and summer. gs with a group.
+Key texts a - oughout the year.
+Seasonal Spring Summer & Autum A WALK IN.
+Vinter

+Past and Present and

+early history skills

+(Chr onology)

+Peopl le Culture and

+Com munities - on

+goin throughout the

+year

+•Talk about members of their immediate family and name and describe people who are familiar to them.
+Begin to make sense of their own life-story and family's history using the words 'last 'and 'next'

+Describe images of familiar situations in the past using photographs and stories. •Recount events orally/ pictorially / written e.g., recounting a trip or event Using the language 'first, next, after that' • Talk about and understand changes seen in their own lifetime e.g., from birth, baby, toddler, child • Order stories and events successfully, explaining key events and using sequencing language using the words 'first, next, after that, then and finally'